RKlazinga/BorderHoarder/README.md

 [here](https://github.com/SimonDMC/BorderHoarder/releases/latest/download/BorderHoarder.jar).

 # For Developers
 - This fork uses a blacklist system instead of the original whitelist.
+  - A specific set of items (`Material` elements) is blacklsited in `ItemDictionary`
+  - All items ending with `"_SPAWN_EGG"` are blacklisted